mumutc-repos/mumutc_EFTRunner/README.md

 # mumutc_EFTRunner
 A program to connect LEFT and SMEFT.
 The boost library ([https://www.boost.org/](https://www.boost.org/)) is required.
 One can compile codes by running **make**.

-This will generate two executable:
+This will generate two executables:
 ```
 main1 -- read SMEFT input and run parameters from UV scale to Low scale.
 Matching scale is set to EW scale.
 main2 -- read LEFT input and run parameters from Low scale to UV scale.
 Matching scale is set to EW scale.